 Sound Resource Management Group, Inc. has been working to shrink pollution footprints, reduce waste and conserve resources throughout the US and Canada since 1987.
 We have experience working with hundreds of businesses, governments, and non-profit organizations.

-♦ Recycling Market Prices – updated through December 2021 and showed substantial decline from their peak in 2021, dropping to an average of $116 for 2022 and bottoming out at $53 in October.
+♦ Updates on Recycling Market Prices – updated through December 2022 and showed substantial decline from their peak in 2021, dropping to an average of $116 for 2022 and bottoming out at $53 in October.
 The entire price series discussed here and portrayed on the graph has been revised to reflect only prices for the 8 major materials collected curbside in the Pacific Northwest — mixed paper, newspaper, cardboard, container glass, aluminum cans, tin cans, PET containers, and HDPE containers.
 Furthermore, newspaper market prices are essentially the same as mixed paper prices beginning in 2019 due to the sharp declines in publications of daily newspapers in printed format.
-Recycling prices for materials collected curbside from households increased to an average of $114 per ton over the 12 months of 2021, up from an average of $45 in 2020 and $32 per ton in 2019.
+Recycling prices for these 8 materials collected curbside from households were $145 per ton over the 12 months of 2021, up from an average of $67 in 2020 and $60 per ton in 2019.
 Prices for curbside recycled materials in 2019 had exhibited the volatility and downward trends that began in the second quarter of 2017, much of it in reaction to China’s National Sword campaign to decrease contaminants and garbage in recycled materials imported into China.
 During the third quarter of 2017 the Chinese government announced plans to ban imports of some recycled materials.
 These bans took effect early in 2018 and strongly affected mixed plastics and mixed paper, as well as depressing other paper and paperboard prices.
-In the Puget Sound (WA) region average end-user market prices net of shipping costs for curbside collected materials tended to move up after the June 2018 drop to $41 a ton.
-Average prices had peaked at $147 per ton in March of 2017, the peak of the second pricing cycle following the 2007-08 financial markets driven Great Recession.
+Also, it is interesting to note that price cycle bottoms since the price spikes in the mid-1990s have tended to average in the neighborhood of $50 per curbside collected ton.
+This may indicate a reasonable number to use when attempting to calculate downside recycling market price risk.